MicrosoftDocs/security/security-docs/operations/setup-xdr-tools.md

 - **[Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/defender-for-office-365)** Microsoft Defender for Office 365 helps organizations secure their enterprise with a set of prevention, detection, investigation and hunting features to protect email, and Office 365 resources.
 - **[Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-advanced-threat-protection)** delivers preventative protection, post-breach detection, automated investigation, and response for devices in your organization.
-- **[Microsoft Defender for Identity](/defender-for-identity/what-is)** is a cloud-based security solution that leverages your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+- **[Microsoft Defender for Identity](/defender-for-identity/what-is)** is a cloud-based security solution that uses your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
 - **[Microsoft Defender for Cloud Apps](/cloud-app-security/)** is a comprehensive cross-SaaS and PaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps.

 Later, when you've set up your Microsoft Sentinel workspace, you can also add Microsoft Sentinel to the Defender portal.